7 best free project management software for small businesses on a budget

 4.6

-Founded in 2017, ClickUp is relatively new to the market, but has already made a name for itself as a modern, all-in-one platform.
+ClickUp has made a name for itself as a modern, all-in-one platform in recent years, after being founded in 2017.
 We awarded ClickUp first-place in our research as a result of its huge list of features that surpasses big-name players like Asana and Jira.

 ClickUp Free Pros: